HELLY HANSEN ODIN HUGINN PANT

 The looser thigh and hips on the larger pair were definitely a key!
 They are comfortable to hike in, and I'm definitely looking forward to getting more extended hiking use in the colder winter months that are coming!
 They have kept me warm enough when I'm idle at camp to temperatures just above freezing...specifically if I'm hanging out around a campfire.
 As far as hiking, I am sure my high temperature comfort limit is likely going to be in the mid-50's F (~13 C).
 Anything warmer than that and I'll likely perspire too much to be comfortable.

+That sums it up and this concludes my test series on the pants.
 I'd like to thank both Helly Hansen and BackpackGearTest.org for allowing me to test the Odin Huggin Pant.
-Please check back in mid-February to see how the overall report turns out!

 Read more reviews of Helly Hansen gear